platformsh/platformsh-docs/src/languages/elixir.md

 # Elixir

 Platform.sh supports building and deploying applications written in Elixir.
-They are automatically compiled during the Build phase, and support both committed dependencies and download-on-demand.
-The underlying Erlang version is
+They are automatically compiled during the build phase, and support both committed dependencies and download-on-demand.
+The underlying Erlang version is 22.0.7.
-22.0.7.

 ## Supported versions